appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/checkbox.md

 <!-- vale on -->

 This page provides information on using the Checkbox Widget *(available in AI Assistant Apps)*, which allows you to collect boolean input from users.
-This widget is ideal for scenarios such as selecting options, agreeing to terms, or enabling/disabling settings in your app.

  <ZoomImage